ubuntu-core/snappy-jenkins/README.md

 ## Syncing servers

-In order to deploy a new server it may be useful to keep the job story and the keys used for creating images from a previous server.
-This can be done with the `sync.sh` script:
+In order to deploy a new server it may be useful to keep the configuration from a previous server.
+The `sync.sh` script copies the job story, ssh keys used to create cloud images and access instances created from them and the GitHub credentials.
+It can be executed with:

     $ ./bin/sync.sh <source_ip> <target_ip>